-Descriptive statistics were used to summarise the baseline characteristics of included patients by type of hypertension related co-morbidity.
-The overall impact of self-monitoring on blood pressure was assessed in a 2-stage individual patient data meta-analysis.
-For outcomes by co-morbidity, a one-stage individual patient data meta-analysis was conducted with both random intercept and random coefficients to account for study level effects and heterogeneity in treatment effects across studies.
+Descriptive statistics were used to summarize the baseline characteristics of included patients by type of hypertensionrelated co-morbidity.
+The overall impact of self-monitoring on BP was assessed in a two-stage IPD meta-analysis.
+For outcomes by co-morbidity, a one-stage IPD meta-analysis was conducted with both random intercept and random coefficients to account for study-level effects and heterogeneity in treatment effects across studies.
 Linear regression was used for continuous outcomes (change in systolic and diastolic BP) and logistic regression for binary outcomes (odds of uncontrolled BP at follow-up).
 All analyses were conducted by intention-to-treat and each model was adjusted for age, sex, baseline clinic BP and level of intervention.

-Subgroup analyses were used to examine the effect of self-monitoring on change in BP and likelihood of uncontrolled BP in patients with CHD, stroke, diabetes, CKD and obesity.
-In each model, the interaction between self-monitoring and intensity of co-intervention was explored (high vs. low intensity; defined in table 1).
-Sensitivity analyses were conducted to examine the impact of missing studies by including published aggregate data from those trials which were not able to provide individual patient data for this review.
+Subgroup analyses were used to examine the effect of selfmonitoring on change in BP and likelihood of uncontrolled BP in patients with CHD, stroke, diabetes, CKD, and obesity.
+In each model, the interaction between self-monitoring and intensity of co-intervention was explored (high vs. low intensity; defined in Table 1).
+Sensitivity analyses were conducted to examine the impact of missing studies by including published aggregate data from those trials which were not able to provide IPD for this review.
 Funnel plots and Egger's test were used to assess the potential for publication bias.

-All analyses were conducted using STATA version 14.1 (Special Edition, StataCorp, College Station, Texas, USA).
+All analyses were conducted using STATA version 14.1 (Special Edition, StataCorp, College Station, TX).
 Data are presented as proportions of the total study population, means with standard deviation with 95% confidence intervals unless otherwise stated.